Fable3/CarND-Path-Planning-Project/README.md

 ![lane change](passing_sample.gif)

 I've measured the distance over 30 minutes to see the performance of the algorithm.
-With conservative paramters, only changing lane is there was a significant advantage, the [result](30min.png) was 20.71 miles.
+With conservative paramters (only changing lane when there was a significant advantage), the [result](30min.png) was 20.71 miles.
 After tweaking with lane score weights, the 30 minutes performance improved to 24.52 miles:

 ![30min_improved.png](30min_improved.png)

 ### Overview

 The trajectory is recalculated in every frame.
-Only a few points is kept from the previous trajectory to maintain continuity.
+A few points is kept from the previous trajectory to maintain continuity, the rest is discarded.
 While this causes a lot of trouble with Spline or JMT, the ego vehicle has a much better response time, and it's more realistic.
 The safety and following distances are very low to showcase this behavior.